 Harry Potter is another of my favourites (shouldn't it be for everyone?) and Coming Home is the story of Rachel and Kenna, Professors and roommates at Hogwarts.
 However, they also work as Aurors, undercover, and though it's a secret that they hate to keep from their friends, it just might save everyone.

 In Progress: Coming (hopefully) soon will be several new stories, but I am attempting to write the majority of each before I actually post anything.

 Another Hunger Games story!
 I am working on writing the story of one of my favourite characters from the trilogy: Johanna Mason.
 While Katniss is undoubtedly an amazing character and I love her as well, the fact that Johanna's history is almost completely undeveloped very much intrigues me.

 Grant me patience...
 I promise that these new stories will be posted as soon as I can get them developed enough.
-Until then, I will continue to work on Forever, Don't Let Me Drown, and Was it like this then?; as long as it seems like people are reading them (hint: review!), updates will hopefully be fairly regular.
+Until then, I will continue to work on Forever, Don't Let Me Drown, Was it like this then?, and Coming Home; as long as it seems like people are reading them (hint: review!), updates will hopefully be fairly regular.